 GeneCards Summary for PDE4B Gene

 PDE4B (Phosphodiesterase 4B) is a Protein Coding gene.
-Diseases associated with PDE4B include Ocular Hypotension and Acrodysostosis.
-Among its related pathways are Myometrial Relaxation and Contraction Pathways and Signaling by GPCR.
-GO annotations related to this gene include ion channel binding and cAMP binding.
+Diseases associated with PDE4B include Schizophrenia 1 and Schizophrenia.
+Among its related pathways are Signaling by GPCR and Myometrial Relaxation and Contraction Pathways.
+Gene Ontology (GO) annotations related to this gene include ion channel binding and cAMP binding.
 An important paralog of this gene is PDE4D.

 UniProtKB/Swiss-Prot Summary for PDE4B Gene